-Imperial College has a fantastically diverse community.
-Universities are unique workplaces, and present an amazing opportunity to connect with people from different cultures and backgrounds.
-Participating in a range of activities could be a perfect antidote to the daily routine as well as making friends along the way.
+Imperial College has an incredibly diverse community.
+Universities are unique workplaces and present a fantastic opportunity to connect with people from different cultures and backgrounds.
+Participating in a range of activities could be a perfect antidote to the daily routine and making friends along the way.
 Here is a selection of our socially oriented groups.

 Welcome to MeetUp Imperial – a new staff social networking group, a place where people with similar interests can meet.

-Anyone who has spare tickets or is looking for someone to go to the theatre with, a concert etc. is welcome to join the group and post messages.
-In the near future we’re planning to organise (and advertise through MeetUp) more interesting social events (wine and food tastings maybe?).
+Anyone who has spare tickets or is looking for someone to go to the theatre with, a concert etc., is welcome to join the group and post messages.
+We’re planning to organise (and advertise through MeetUp) more interesting social events (wine and food tastings, maybe?).

-The idea behind MeetUp Imperial is to integrate people, make them feel more like a part of community, which is one of the strategic aims of the College.
+The idea behind MeetUp Imperial is to integrate people, make them feel more like a part of the community, which is one of the strategic aims of the College.
 It is also beneficial to College employees’ wellbeing and mental health.
-There are over 8000 people working at Imperial College London, many sharing the same hobbies.
+Over 8000 people are working at Imperial College London, many sharing the same hobbies.
 You might already know them, but you don’t know they have the same interests as you!
-MeetUp Imperial is similar to Meetup, but instead of meeting complete strangers we would be meeting with other Imperial staff members, we would meet up with people we almost know (know their faces, or know about them).
-It’s easy to use, it’s convenient (if you want to, you can meet up for a quick coffee before going together to the event for example).
+MeetUp Imperial is similar to Meetup, but instead of meeting strangers, we would be meeting with other Imperial staff members.
+We would meet up with people we almost know (know their faces or know about them).
+It’s easy to use, convenient (if you want to, you can meet up for a quick coffee before going together to the event, for example).
 It’s also a great way to make new friends and to share your hobbies.